oyve/weather-formulas/README.md

 ```

 ## Contribute
-Please feel free to contribute by creating a Pull Request with test code.
+Please feel free to contribute by creating a Pull Request including test code.

 ## Disclaimer
 Always verify calculations before using in production as edge cases due to floating point errors may exists for large numbers, and that are not covered by tests today.
 Please report!